megacamelus/camel-upstream-info/camel-documentation/camel-xmlsecurity-verify.md

     xmlsecurity-verify:name[?options]

--   With the signer endpoint, you can generate a XML signature for the body of the in-message which can be either a XML document or a plain text.
+-   With the signer endpoint, you can generate a XML signature for the body of the in-message, which can be either a XML document or a plain text.
 The enveloped, enveloping, or detached (as of 12.14) XML signature(s) will be set to the body of the out-message.

 -   With the verifier endpoint, you can validate an enveloped or